khmelevartem/khmelevartem/README.md

 Hi!
 My name is Artyom Khmelyov and I'm from Saint-Petersburg.

-I work and evolve as an Android developer.
+I work and evolve as an Kotlin Multiplatform (originally Android) developer.

-Right now I'm developing some small util applications, which you can find in my repositories.
+Right now I'm developing some util applications, which you can find in my repositories.

 You can contact me with
 - telegram: @tube_toast